Lorentz violation and the electron-ion collider: Estimated constraints for the EIC

-The method of analysis used to place bounds is similar to what was done in Ref.~\cite{LVdis}, but has a few key differences.
-The starting point in Ref.~\cite{LVdis} were the combined Zeus/H1 DIS results presented at fixed $x$ and $Q^2$ (integrated over appropriate ranges).
-For each measurement, a $\chi^{2}$ distribution was generated by performing 1000 Gaussian-distributed pseudoexperiments each of which described the potential outcome of splitting the HERA dataset into sidereal time bins: apart from rescaling the statistical uncertainty by a factor equal to the square root of the number of bins, we also required the weighted average of the binned cross sections to be identical to the measured one.
-In contrast, for this analysis there are no existing data for the EIC and we simply sample the SM cross section in each sidereal time bin.
-Note that, in both analyses, when correlated systematic uncertainties are present, a bin-to-bin covariance matrix is constructed and pseudoexperiments are generated using a multivariate normal distribution in which we combine statistical, systematic, and luminosity uncertainties in quadrature.
-The generic structure of the cross section is
+The method of analysis used to place bounds is similar to what was done in Ref.~\cite{LVdis} (to which we refer the reader for further details), but has a few key differences.
+The starting point in Ref.~\cite{LVdis} were the combined Zeus/H1 DIS results presented at fixed $x$ and $Q^2$.
+Note that experiments measure cross sections in bins of $x$ and $Q^2$ and ascribe the average to the center of the two-dimensional bin.
+For each $x$ and $Q^2$ value, we generated 1000 Gaussian-distributed pseudoexperiments, each of which describes the potential outcome of splitting the HERA dataset into four bins in sidereal time.
+We also required the weighted average of the binned cross sections to be identical to the measured one: in this way, each pseudoexperiment simulates what the actual splitting of the (already observed) events in sidereal bins might look like.
+The expected upper limit on the coefficients for Lorentz violation of interest is then given by the median of the upper limits calculated for each pseudoexperiment.
+We extract the latter by building the following chi-square: